Loading...

 Common Mistakes Foreign Creditors Make in UAE Debt Collection

 Waiting too long.
-The UAE has statutes of limitation, and more importantly, debts get harder to collect the longer they age.
-A debt that's fresh and documented is recoverable.
-A debt that's two years old with patchy records is a gamble.
+Debts get harder to collect the longer they age.
+A debt that’s fresh and documented is recoverable.
+A debt that’s two years old with patchy records is a gamble.

 Trying to collect remotely.
-Sending threatening emails from overseas doesn't work.
-The debtor knows you have no local presence, no understanding of the legal system, and no practical ability to enforce anything without local help.
+Sending threatening emails from overseas doesn’t work.
+The debtor knows you have no local presence and no practical ability to enforce anything without local help.

 Underestimating cultural factors.
 The UAE is a relationship-driven market.
 Collection approaches that feel aggressive or disrespectful will backfire, even when the debtor clearly owes the money.